 The output confirms Flathub is configured at the system level, meaning all users can install and run Flatpak applications.

 Flatpak commands default to system-wide scope.
-To add Flathub for your user account only, use
+The examples in this guide use

 Reboot for Full Integration